Ponta Delgada: Current trends

 The Azores region posted a crime rate of 40.6 per thousand inhabitants in 2023, significantly above Portugal's national average of 35.0.
 This represents a reversal for islands that maintained some of Europe's lowest crime rates throughout the 2000s and 2010s.

 Violent crime reached 255 incidents across the Azores in 2023, marking a 23% increase from the previous year.
 The most common crimes include domestic violence (821 cases), vehicle theft (517 cases), and drug trafficking (257 cases).

 Residents report visible deterioration in daily life quality, with open drug use becoming commonplace on Ponta Delgada streets and repeated incidents of property crime.
 Visible homelessness has increased dramatically, with reports of aggressive harassment from individuals seeking money.

 Drug trafficking

 The Azores have emerged as a critical hub in transatlantic cocaine trafficking operations.
 Criminal organizations from Serbia, Montenegro, Russia, and South America have established the islands as "technical support bases" for maritime drug smuggling between South America and Europe.

-Major drug seizures have included over 840 kilograms of cocaine and operations valued at €300 million, with criminal networks operating sophisticated yacht and sailboat routes that exploit the Azores' strategic position and extensive coastlines.
+Major drug seizures have included over 840 kg of cocaine and operations valued at €300 million, with criminal networks operating sophisticated yacht and sailboat routes that exploit the Azores' strategic position and extensive coastlines.